grinventions/ideas/SlateStore.md

 # SlateStore Protocol

 One of the often mentioned problems with grin is impossibility of securely producing transaction while two parties are not online simultaneously.
-It is possible to use messenger applications to exchange slatepacks but that requires to partially reveal ones identity.
+It is possible to use messenger applications to exchange slatepacks but that requires to partially reveal one's identity.
 Inspired by [this forum post](https://forum.grin.mw/t/the-non-existing-problem-with-interactive-transactions-ux-rant/8515/15?u=renzokuken) I had an idea to draft a protocol allowing to outsource the work of online listener in exchange for a fee paid in grin.

 Discussion on the [grin forum](https://forum.grin.mw/t/slatestore-protocol/9087).